mattrosi/WP16/outline.md

     without subsidy
 - we explore methods to predict appliance acquisition to provide a bottom up model for electricity demand
+- we specifically address survey-based estimates of latent demand
 - these methods provide a range of estimates to be corroborated by future work

 # Introduction